Nsumbu Mazuwa

-Mazowa Nsumbu (born 24 September 1982) is a retired Congolese footballer.
+Mazowa Nsumbu (born 24 September 1982) is a Congolese former professional footballer who played as a central midfielder.

 Mazowa started his career in Congolese club Tula-Mpaka and later moved to play in AS Vita Club in Congo.
 He then tried his luck in Belgium, but was not signed by any club and moved to Israel to play for Hapoel Haifa with his friend from Vita Club, Jeff Tutuana.
 After two years in Hapoel Haifa he moved to Beitar Jerusalem FC with Jeff Tutuana and became one of the notable players of 2006.
-He played for Hapoel Tel Aviv F.C. after moving from Maccabi Natanya and after a season in Tel Aviv he moved to Bnei Sakhnin but in January 2009 he moved to Kocaelispor of the Turkey's Süper Lig and in July he moved to Istanbul B.B.
+He played for Hapoel Tel Aviv after moving from Maccabi Natanya and after a season in Tel Aviv he moved to Bnei Sakhnin but in January 2009 he moved to Kocaelispor of the Turkey's Süper Lig and in July he moved to Istanbul B.B.